Find broken links on web sites

 me a description, please include the URL you are checking, and if

-possible try to save your work in a .XEN file and attach it.
+possible try to save your work in a .XEN file and attach it (If it is larger than 1 MB, ZIP it first).
 Also check

 to make sure that your system has all the updates.
 If you want to e-mail